open-telemetry/opentelemetry-dotnet/netstandard.md

 <TargetFrameworks>net6.0;netstandard2.1;netstandard2.0;net462</TargetFrameworks>
 ```

-When .NET 6 reaches end of life November 2024, the net6.0 and .NET Standard targets
+When .NET 6 reaches end of life November 2024, the `net6.0` and .NET Standard targets
 will be removed and we will perform a major version release of the OpenTelemetry
 .NET SDK.
 Presumably, at that time .NET 8 will have been released, and the
-the project file may look like:
+the project file may look like this:

 ```xml
 <TargetFrameworks>net8.0;net462</TargetFrameworks>